go-mysql-org/go-mysql-elasticsearch/README.md

 go-mysql-elasticsearch is a service to sync your MySQL data into Elastissearch automatically.

-It uses mysqldump to fetch data at first, then syncs data incrementally with binlog.
+It uses `mysqldump` to fetch the origin data at first, then syncs data incrementally with binlog.

-## Use
+## How to use?

-+ Create your MySQL table.
++ Create table in MySQL.
-+ Create the associated Elasticsearch index, document type and mappings if possible, if not, go-mysql-elasticsearch will create index and type automatically with default mapping.
++ Create the associated Elasticsearch index, document type and mappings if possible, if not, Elasticsearch will create these automatically.
 + Set MySQL source in config file, see [Source](#Source) below.
 + Custom MySQL and Elasticsearch mapping rule in config file, see [Rule](#Rule) below.
 + Start `go-mysql-elasticsearch` and enjoy it.